HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 # Comparative study: OpenACC versus OpenMP

 In the following we cover both the implementation of the OpenACC model to accelerate the Jacobi algorithm and the OpenMP offloading model in the aim of conducting a comparative experiment.
-The experiments are systematically performed with a fixed number of grid points as well as the number of iterations that ensures the convergence of the algorithm.
+The experiments are systematically performed with a fixed number of grid points as well as the number of iterations that ensures the convergence of the algorithm...

 ## Experiment on OpenACC offloading